happybara-io/WorkflowBuddy/README.md

 **\*** _WorkflowBuddy doesn't yet have the same granularity for filtering events, but it is on the potential roadmap._

+### Reuse the same Workflow for multiple channels across a Workspace

+Slack Workflows are currently tied to a single channel, which can be a hold up if you want to track events across multiple.
+To stick within Workflow Builder, you need to download and duplicate the same workflow for every possible channel you want..... or just use Workflow Buddy and proxy all the events to a single Workflow.

+Example for `reaction added`:
+- Invite Workflow Buddy to each of the channels you want it to listen for reactions in
+- Set up your desired Workflow as a `Webhook-triggered` in Workflow Builder.
+Publish and copy the URL.
+- In the Workflow Buddy App Home, configure the `reaction_added` event with the Webhook from previous step.
+- 🧪 Test by reacting to some messages!
+Any channel the bot has been invited to will send their events through Workflow Buddy - and onward to your Workflow.

 ### Have as many events as you want trigger a Workflow

 With Slack Workflow Builder, you can only configure a **single** event to trigger your Workflow (e.g. _person added to a specific channel).
 Workflow Buddy has no restrictions on the number or variety of `event->webhook` mappings you configure.
 Maybe you want all the `channel_*` event types to kick off a workflow, or you want to have incoming events sent in parallel to a [Webhook testing site](https://webhook.site) while you're debugging your workflow.